c-3lab/dim/README.md

 $ dim generate -t "./data.csv" "python code that convert this csv data to geojson"
 ```

-specify the data name managed by dim for `-t`
+Specify the data name managed by dim using `-t`

 ```
 $ dim generate -t "shelter" "python code that convert this csv data to geojson"